-We have entered into indemnification agreements with each of our directors and executive officers in connection with this offering.
-These agreements will require us to indemnify these individuals to the fullest extent permitted under Delaware law against liabilities that may arise by reason of their service to us, and to advance expenses incurred as a result of any proceeding against them as to which they could be indemnified.
+We have entered into indemnification agreements with each of our directors and executive officers.
+These agreements require us to indemnify these individuals to the fullest extent permitted under Delaware law against liabilities that may arise by reason of their service to us, and to advance expenses incurred as a result of any proceeding against them as to which they could be indemnified.
 We also intend to enter into indemnification agreements with our future directors and executive officers.